Sudbury school

 A Sudbury school is a type of school, usually for the K-12 age range, where students have complete responsibility for their own education, and the school is run by a direct democracy in which students and staff are equal citizens.
 Students use their time however they wish, and learn as a by-product of ordinary experience rather than through coursework.
 There is no predetermined educational syllabus, prescriptive curriculum or standardized instruction.
+The adults are referred to simply as staff rather than teachers.

-This is a form of democratic education.
+This is a form of democratic education and fulfills the criteria of a democratic school.

+Definition

 Daniel Greenberg, one of the founders of the original Sudbury Model school, writes that the two things that distinguish a Sudbury Model school are that everyone is treated equally (adults and children together) and that there is no authority other than that granted by the consent of the governed.

 While each Sudbury Model school operates independently and determines their own policies and procedures, they share a common culture.

-The intended culture within a Sudbury school has been described with such words as freedom, trust, respect, responsibility and democracy.
+Sudbury Valley Schools give full responsibility for the learning process to the student.
+In addition, the school is a direct democracy in which students and teachers participate equally in the school.

+Etymology and spread

-The name 'Sudbury' originates from the Sudbury Valley School, founded in 1968 in Framingham, Massachusetts, near Sudbury, Massachusetts.
+The name "Sudbury" originates from the Sudbury Valley School, founded in 1968 in Framingham, Massachusetts, near Sudbury, Massachusetts.
 Though there is no formal or regulated definition of a Sudbury Model school, there are now more than 60 schools that identify themselves with Sudbury around the world.
 Some, though not all, include "Sudbury" in their name.
 These schools operate as independent entities and are not formally associated in any way.